Novimatrem/personal-autosetup-linux-ubuntu/README.md

 REPAIR OR CORRECTION.

 Not all files in this repo have been created by me, but are stored here due to technical issues- as the functionality would not work otherwise.
 Please send an e-mail to TheNovimatrem@protonmail.ch asking to request a list of which files in this repo are my own, and to help you further understand the licensing, should you wish.

+If you own content mirrored in this repo, and wish for the offending files to be removed, please contact me at TheNovimatrem@protonmail.ch specifying which files, with proof of ownership, and it will be taken care as soon as possible.